TheRealJim1/documentation/content/developer/reference/backend/views.rst

     (the field to which this values is saved can be controlled through ``rec_name``) and tries to create a new event with just that and the clicked event time.
-Falls back to a full form dialog if the quick creation fails ``create_name_field``
+Falls back to a full form dialog if the quick creation fails ``quick_create_form_view_id``
+    allows passing the id of a form view to the calendar view.
+Internally, this is used in the calendar module to show a custom form view when trying to quick create a calendar event
+``create_name_field``
     name of the record's field holding the textual representation of the record, this is used when creating records through the 'quick create' mechanism